Most passengers never see how airline decisions are actually made.

 Response time: 24–48 hours.

-Credentials can be verified through the Ministry of Land, Infrastructure and Transport (Korea) and the U.S. Federal Aviation Administration (FAA).
+Credentials are verifiable through official aviation authorities including the Ministry of Land, Infrastructure and Transport (Korea) and the U.S. Federal Aviation Administration (FAA).

 This website is an independent aviation information platform created to provide educational and informational content based on real operational experience.
 It is not affiliated with any airline or government agency.